 For the PERS Pension and the OPSRP Pension, the Department must contribute actuarially computed amounts as determined by the Board.
 The funding policies provide for monthly employer contributions.
-Rates are subject to change as a result of subsequent actuarial valuations.
+Rates are subject to change because of subsequent actuarial valuations.

 The required contribution rates as a percentage of subject salary are: